pyquil.simulation package

 Bases: AbstractQuantumSimulator

-A wavefunction simulator that uses numpy’s tensordot or einsum to update a state vector
+Initialize a wavefunction simulator that uses numpy’s tensordot or einsum to update a state vector.

 Please consider using PyQVM(..., quantum_simulator_type=NumpyWavefunctionSimulator) rather than using this class directly.